Alcohol Withdrawal

 What is alcohol withdrawal?

-Alcohol withdrawal is a physical or mental sickness that happens when you drink alcohol daily and suddenly stop drinking.
+Alcohol withdrawal is a group of symptoms that occurs when you drink alcohol daily and suddenly stop.
 Withdrawal may also happen if you suddenly reduce the amount of alcohol that you normally drink.

 What are the signs and symptoms of alcohol withdrawal?

 The signs and symptoms of alcohol withdrawal normally start 4 to 24 hours after you stop drinking.
-The symptoms may be mild at first, and get worse as your body goes through the detoxification process.
+Signs and symptoms may be mild at first and get worse over 2 to 3 days during the detoxification process.
 Detoxification means your body is working to remove the alcohol.
-Severe symptoms of alcohol withdrawal are often called delirium tremens (DTs) and usually occur 3 to 4 days after you stop drinking.
-Alcohol withdrawal can be life-threatening.
-You may have any of the following signs and symptoms:
+You may have any of the following:

 - Fever, sweating, shakiness, and a fast heartbeat